oxinabox/SLEEF_WRAPPER.jl/README.md

 You can override the SIMD instruction set selection by setting the enviroment variable `JLSLEEF_ARCH` to one of the instruction sets (or `purec` above), and rebuilding.
 Either by running `deps/rebuild.jl` or by reinstalling the package.
 This enviroment variable only needs to be set during the build process.

+It does not currently build for windows.
+It should be fairly easy to make it build for window, raise an Issue if you actually want to use this on windows, and I'll see what I can do.

 Functions named are prefixed with an `x`, vs usual libm names.
 Using multiple dispatch, Float32, and Float64 functions share the same names.